sameersinha-collab/echoproj/DEPLOY.md

 # Login to Google Cloud
 gcloud auth login

-# Set your project
+# Set your project (replace with your actual project ID)
-gcloud config set project handy-compass-481307-i8
+gcloud config set project YOUR_PROJECT_ID

 # The client will automatically use identity token authentication
 python client.py